Quantifying Interstellar Extinction at High Galactic Latitudes: Results and Model Validation With Real Data

 In the left-most plot of Figure \ref{fig:compare_lamost} we see the LAMOST effective temperature values against the posterior mean effective temperatures for each star in the sample.
-There is a clear systematic between the two sets of effective temperatures, but we note that it is not uniform across all temperatures.
+There is a clear systematic difference between the two sets of effective temperatures, but we note that it is not uniform across all temperatures.
 In the middle and right-most plot, we see where this systematic arises from.
 By converting the posterior mean extinction for each star into effective temperature we can recover the effective temperatures derived by assuming no extinction.
-The middle plot shows the correction by applying the uniform transformation $E[T_{\text{eff}}]\mapsto E[T_{\text{eff}}]-E[A_{0}]E[\frac{\sigma(T_{\text{eff}})}{\sigma(A_0)}]$ and we see a strong correlation between the two sets of effective temperatures.
+The middle plot shows the correction by applying the uniform transformation $E[T_{\text{eff}}]\mapsto E[T_{\text{eff}}]-E[A_{0}]E[\frac{\sigma(T_{\text{eff}})}{\sigma(A_0)}]$ {(where ${E}[\sigma(T_{\rm teff})/\sigma(A_0)]$ is the average of $\sigma(T_{\rm teff})/\sigma(A_0)$ from over the sample)} and we see a strong correlation between the two sets of effective temperatures.
 In the right-most plot, we transform by assuming the value of $\frac{\sigma(T_{\text{eff}})}{\sigma(A_0)}$ from Figure \ref{fig:constraint}, where we also see a strong correlation.